rodyonraskolnikov/Predicting-Molecular-Solubility-with-Machine-Learning/README.md

 2. Open `Predicting-Molecular-Solubility.ipynb` in Jupyter Notebook or VSCode.
 3. Run all cells to train and evaluate models.

-## ✍️ Author
+## ✍️ Credits

 This project was created as a beginner-friendly introduction to machine learning regression modeling.
+Huge thanks to [Data Professor](https://www.youtube.com/@DataProfessor) for his tutorial, enabling me to launch my first ever machine learning project!